Published On: Apr 19 2013 02:48:16 PM EDTUpdated On: Apr 22 2015 02:00:00 AM EDT

 1976: Johnnie Taylor's "Disco Lady" becomes the very first platinum single in the history of the Recording Industry Association of America, selling two million copies.

 1970: The first nationwide Earth Day is celebrated in the U.S. as an environmental awareness event celebrated by millions of Americans with marches, educational programs, and rallies.
-A local Earth Day celebration had previously taken place on March 21, 1970, in San Francisco, Calif.
+A local Earth Day celebration had previously taken place on March 21, 1970, in San Francisco, California.

 1969: A month after marrying Yoko Ono, John Lennon legally adds "Ono" as one of his middle names, becoming John Winston Ono Lennon.
 A brief ceremony marking the name change took place on the roof of the Apple Corps building, made famous three months earlier by The Beatles' "Let It Be" rooftop concert.

-1967: Comedian, actress and talk show host Sherri Shepherd, best known as one of the five co-hosts on the daytime talk show "The View," is born in Chicago, Ill.
+1967: Comedian, actress and talk show host Sherri Shepherd, best known as one of the five co-hosts on the daytime talk show "The View," is born in Chicago, Illinois.
 Shepherd has also starred in the sitcoms "Less than Perfect" and "Sherri" and had a recurring role on the sitcoms "Everybody Loves Raymond" and "30 Rock."

 1966: The rock song "Wild Thing" by the British band the Troggs is released in the U.S. The song soon shot to the top of the charts in U.S. and held the second spot in the United Kingdom.